zesty-io/zuid-specification/README.md

 * This is encoded as hexidecimal like `a3f13d`
 * We substract `1420070400` to shorten the hash slightly
     * `1420070400` is January 1st, 2015 (in seconds), before the first zuid was generated
+* There is also no direct limit on the length of this component (other than the total ZUID length).

 Example: